Zainub Verjee: From Signifier to Signified

 Zip, La Folie De La Peinture scrolling page from Internet (offline), 1998.
 Niranjan Rajah

 In 1995 I returned to Malaysia to take a posting at the Faculty of Applied and Creative Arts, Universiti Malaysia Sarawak.
 It was a new university built at the height of Malaysia’s ambitious bid to be a centre in the burgeoning Internet economy.
 The World Wide Web had just opened Internet communications to the masses and we had world class infrastructure and information specialists at our University.
 I immediately saw the correlation between my photo/conceptual/installation aesthetic and the multimedia, hypertext and virtual geography of the internet.
 In 1996 I made The Failure of Marcel Duchamp/ Japanese Fetish Even!
 This work, to the best of my knowledge, stands as the first work of Internet art in Southeast Asia.
-Technically simple though this piece was, it articulated the time, space and textuality of the internet to effect a critique of the relationships between the local and the global in art, culture and society.
+Technically simple though it was, this piece articulated the time, space and textuality of the internet in order to effect a critique of the relationships between the local and the global.
 In 1998 I made a second Internet work, La Folie De La Peinture.
 These works involved photo-performative actions at the Philadelphia Museum of Art and at the Parc de La Villette, Paris, respectively.
 I feel that these works may have had their initial stirrings in my understanding of Entertainment for Surrey (1978).
 I am happy to say that I have since been able to develop a friendship with Ken in Vancouver and to apprise him of this debt.